sykesey/tempcontrol/README.md

 TODO:

-- Merge rails app with the main codebase to clean up configs/gemfiles etc
 - Process failure control (don't overflow vessels or burn elements!)
 - Add in control of GPIO boards etc
 - Add in mash schedule and general control (define in JSON for the moment)